This article originally appeared in Digital Market Asia.

 - Wasted time: Advertisers that can detect, but not block invalid traffic spend a lot of time interpreting reports before taking action, then reconciling media volumes with intermediaries to try to claw back their misplaced ad spend

 - Litigation: Unresolved disputes about what was and wasn’t fraud can expose both advertisers and intermediaries to costly and time-consuming litigation cases.
-Earlier this year, Uber was embroiled in a tussle with mobile advertising agency Fetch after refusing to pay the latter millions of dollars, alleging that the agency had channeled ad spend to fraudulent platforms
+Earlier this year, Uber was embroiled in a tussle with mobile advertising agency Fetch after refusing to pay the latter millions of dollars, alleging that the agency had channelled ad spend to fraudulent platforms

 - Diminishing Campaign Optimisation: Traffic suppliers can’t optimise campaigns in real-time as only the advertising brand or business receives reports – if these are not shared, campaigns can’t reach their true potential, ultimately resulting in poor campaign performance.